Pruthvik007/MERN-APP/README.md

 3.Install the dependencies: npm install

-4.Set up the environment variables (e.g., MongoDB connection URL, JWT secret) in a .env file.
+4.Set up the environment variables (e.g., MongoDB connection URL, JWT secret, PORT) in a .env file.

 5.Start the server: npm start

 6.Navigate to the client directory: cd employee-app-ui

 7.Install the client dependencies: npm install

+8.Set up the environment variables (e.g., Server Base Url along with Port same as that mentioned in server's .env file)

 8.Start the client: npm start